Sarthak1261/ICONDEEP24_Project_Conference/README.md

 Step 9: Deploy the 3D human Pose Estimation's Trained CNN model In Real-World Applications by Integrating it into a Software or Mobile Application System.
 Step 10: Deployed Model's Performance's Monitoring and Optimizing at each time.

-#    VIII.
-ARCHITECTURE DIAGRAM
+# ARCHITECTURE DIAGRAM

 ![architecture_diagram](https://github.com/Sarthak1261/ICONDEEP24_Project_Conference/assets/168224148/244b0611-1469-4128-92b8-e6da8d4d7e28)

-  # IX.
-EXPERIMENTAL RESULTS
+# EXPERIMENTAL RESULTS

 The Model has achieved an accuracy of 99% on the test set, with precision and recall ranging from 92% to 98% for different emotions.
 This indicates the model can correctly identify emotions from body language cues in a majority of cases, with some variation depending on the specific emotion.